tinymce/tinymce-docs/_includes/configuration/dockerized-hyperlinking-service.md

 4. Navigate into the extracted folder.

     ```sh
-    cd <filename>
+    cd tinymce-hyperlinking-service
     ```
+{% endif %}
 5. Set the permissions on the extracted files to executable.

     ```sh
     chmod +x *.sh
     ```
-6. _Optional_: Edit the `http` configuration settings in `config/ephox-hyperlinking-docker-env.conf`.
+6. _Optional_: Edit the `http` configuration settings in `ephox-hyperlinking-docker-env.conf`.
 The configurable settings are in the `http` section of the file.
 For example:

     ```
     http {